gethop-dev/hop-documentation/docs/source/reference/hop-cli/main.rst

 +++++++++++

-Command for synchronizing local environment variables with the remote environment variable storage in SSM Parameter Store.
+Command for synchronizing local environment variables with the remote environment variables storage in AWS SSM Parameter Store.

 Synopsis
 ++++++++